kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 ### Do Mocks!

 Ask a friend to do mock interviews with you.
+I've used [Pramp](https://www.pramp.com/) to do mock interviews as a free option.

 Once you're done with the interview, if you're the candidate, think about what you could do better and offer this to see if you're aligned with the mock interviewer.